rodinhart/bbc-lisp/bbc-forth/readme.md

-- result of compare etc to be flags?
-- CMP BLO or CMP BEQ

 - need branch always for relocatable loops
 - top of stack kept in memory (direct pointer access)?
 - internalize symbols for speed?